Brazilianite Value, Price, and Jewelry Information

 Brazilianite's lovely green to yellow colors make it a must for gem collectors.
 Large faceted stones are often flawed, but smaller cut gems can make beautiful jewelry pieces.

-Discovered in Brazil in 1944, large uncut brazilianite stones reside in many museums.
-Pieces such as these could yield large gems, but clean faceted gems over 15 carats are a great rarity.
-However, they make stunning crystal specimens.
+Discovered in Brazil in 1944, brazilianites are primarily collector's gemstones.
+Many museums display large, uncut brazilianites as stunning crystal specimens.
+Although pieces such as these could yield large gems, clean faceted gems over 15 carats are a great rarity.

 Crystals from Brazil range in size up to 12 x 8 cm.
-Although some large gems have been cut, most gems range from 1-10 carats, or even smaller.
-Cut stones over 5 carats are scarce today.
+Although some large gems have been cut, most gems range from one to ten carats, or even smaller.
+Cut stones over five carats are scarce today.